Wrelks-Quantum/wrelks.github.io/devtests/f594ec05d4fdb15d6e2effe683b4de384828bc97/newcard-test-3.md

         "mimeType": null,
         "src": null
       },
-      "backCopy": "The bilaterally symmetric sympathetic chain ganglia, also called the paravertebral ganglia, are located just ventral and lateral to the spinal cord.
+      "backCopy": "The bilaterally symmetric sympathetic chain ganglia, also called the paravertebral ganglia, <p> are located just ventral and lateral to the spinal cord.
 The chain extends from the upper neck down to the coccyx, forming the unpaired coccygeal ganglion"
     },
     {
       "position": 2,